 Mamas need travel backpacks too!
 And what we love most about this diaper pack option from Dagne Dover is that it works for parents and nonparents alike.
 Comprised of the aforementioned super-cozy neoprene material, the Indi has an extra-wide top-panel opening, can be attached to your stroller, thanks to handy built-in clips and included straps or slid onto your suitcase, thanks to a handy luggage strap.
 It also comes with a changing pad, a shoe bag and a matching neoprene zipped pouch.
 Inside, the 17-liter backpack can hold a 15-inch laptop and includes multiple pockets for corralling everything from a baby’s bottle to your phone and a stash of clean pacifiers.

 Let us count the ways we love this lacquered backpack.
-Enveloped in MZ Wallace’s signature quilted texture, the Metro Backpack Deluxe dropped the shiny, airport-friendly fabric this month, and we think it’s one of the sexiest travel backpacks out there.
-Beyond looks, however, it’s highly functional for travel too, with a magnetic luggage sleeve that can be used for storage when not attached to a suitcase, three exterior pockets, six interior pockets and a 15-inch laptop compartment to boot.
+Enveloped in MZ Wallace’s signature quilted texture, the Metro Backpack Deluxe features a shiny, airport-friendly fabric, and we think it’s one of the sexiest travel backpacks out there.
+Beyond looks, however, it’s highly functional for travel, with a magnetic luggage sleeve that can be used for storage when not attached to a suitcase, three exterior pockets, six interior pockets and a 15-inch laptop compartment to boot.
 If the airport security line is your runway, this is the backpack for you.

 Part tote, part backpack, the Lo & Sons nylon Rowledge is the perfect option for any woman racing from the office to the airport, as the straps tuck into the back pocket to give you a convertible bag.
 Available in seven color combinations, the water-resistant backpack comprises an easy-access 13-inch laptop compartment on the back exterior and a collection of cleverly arranged pockets and holders on the interior for everything from pens and snacks to earbuds, phones and more.
 We love that the bag’s hardware and interior jacquard print lining are customizable.
 Trust us, this looks like a designer bag on the outside, but it’s a workhorse on the inside.